theneontempest/theneontempest.github.io/index.md

 ## Contact

-Chat with me any time by sending me an email at spongey@theneontempest.com
+Chat with me any time by sending an email to spongey@theneontempest.com

 ## Welcome to GitHub Pages